dagf2101/ii-agent/README.md

 - A CLI interface for direct command-line interaction
 - A WebSocket server that powers a modern React-based frontend
 - Integration with Google Cloud's Vertex AI for API access to Anthropic models
+- **NEW: Support for OpenAI-compatible APIs, enabling use of local models via LMStudio.**

 ## Core Capabilities